webdesigns23/phase-0-js-statements-lab/README.md

    - Console log the value of `soilMoisture` at each step, and when it reaches 40, console log `40`.

    **Garden Tasks Loop:**
-   - Use a traditional `for` loop to iterate over the `gardenTasks` array and console log each task.
+   - Use a `for` loop to iterate over the `gardenTasks` array and console log each task.